 Google Analytics is a free service that provides “a dashboard, scorecard, and motion charts” that updates over time.
 The service provides an analysis of specific subsections, like conversions and lead generation.
 Using the metrics produced by Google Analytics (or other analytics platforms) allows you to determine if your site is successful for its intended purposes.
 Website metrics are imperative if you want to develop an understanding of whether your website content promotes your website’s digital footprint.

-The metrics derived from analytics platforms are indispensable when it comes to diagnosing website and/or email campaign problems.
+The metrics derived from analytics platforms are indispensable when it comes to diagnosing website (click here for the best services) and/or email campaign problems.
 Metrics can tell you crucial information, such as:

 - Website visitor bounce rates

 - The geographic area from which visitors originate

 - Average time visitors spend on a site page

 - Which site pages visitors request the most

 - Which site pages serve as the exit for visitors from the website